fiennaalya/Github-User-Android-App-Dicoding-Submission/README.md

 # Dicoding First Submission : Creating a Github User Android Application
 **GitHub Search App** is the first assignment of dicoding.com [**Belajar Fundamental Aplikasi Android**](https://www.dicoding.com/academies/14) from the Android developer learning path.
 This application implements the WebAPI Networking using LoopJ and Parsing JSON.
-The application displays the list of the Github users and search bar on the top of the application, once the user account was pressed, a user page will shown with the information of username, name, profile picture, company, country, the total and the list of the following and followers.
+The application displays the list of Github users and a search bar on the top of the application.
+Once we press the user account, a user page will show the information of username, name, profile picture, company, country, the total, and the list of the following and followers.

 <div align="center">